monadicsystems/monadicsystems.github.io/post3.md

 Awesome!

-We've only covered the simplest use case of type safe named routes in Okapi.
+We've only covered the simplest use case of named routes in Okapi.
 What if we want to pattern match on properties of the request other than the path?

 Imagine we had an online car dealership with two types of forms.
 One for querying the available cars for sale, and another for submitting a car you'd like to sell.
 The HTML for the two forms would look like this.